 With over 200 million speakers, the Swahili language is one of Africa’s most widely spoken languages, especially in Eastern Africa.
 This Bantu language serves as the official language of a few countries and is one of the main languages spoken in other countries.
-But wait…How many Swahili-speaking countries are in Africa?
-What made the Swahili language so popular?
-And how can you learn Swahili?
-These questions will be duly answered.
-So, without further ado, let’s deep dive into this list of Swahili-speaking countries in Africa.

-Now, Swahili speakers can be found in several countries in East Africa and have even become an official language in two countries.
+Now, Swahili speakers can be found in several countries in East Africa, and have even become an official language in two countries.
 Let’s take a look at some countries that currently speak Swahili.

 Tanzania